This tuning method works for almost any ukulele including soprano, concert and tenor ukuleles.

 How to Tune Your Ukulele by Ear

-We’ll tune the ukulele's top string first.
-Turn the black switch “on” under the “G” note to hear the pitch.
+Let's tune the ukulele's top string first or the 4th string.
+Click the "Play" button under the "g" note to hear the pitch.

-As the sound is playing (as long as the switch is on the sound will keep looping), hum the note and get it in your head.
-Do this before plucking any strings on your ukulele.
-Once you're certain you've heard the pitch, pluck the top string, or the G string, on your ukulele.
+As the sound is playing (as long as the "Play" button is activated the sound will keep looping), first, hum the note and get it in your head.
+Once you're certain you've heard the pitch, pluck the top string, or the g-string (4th string), on your ukulele.
 Now, get this pitch in your head.

 If the pitch of the plucked string is higher than the pitch of the sound playing on the tuner, that means the string on your ukulele is sharp.